chaser164/gutcheck/README.md

         - error sending email
         - network error (if cannot connect to backend at all)
         - there is a catchall system in place to display any other rarer errors
-- Email activation links expire after 1 minute
+- Email activation links expire after 100 seconds

 THINGS TO CONSIDER: